codinglead/codinglead.github.io/_posts/2020-03-19-introduction-to-node-and-express.md

 permalink: /backend/:title
 ---

-Node and Express is a easy way to get started with writing backend code.
+using Node with Express makes it easy to create an API.

-## what is Node and Express

-Node is an asynchronous event driven JavaScript runtime.

-Express is a minimalist web application framework.

 ## exporting a node script